richard-duong/GuessTheClass/README.md

-If you have your own existing dataset that you want to test, you can put video and playlist links into "data/links.csv" and generate a python program like this
+If you have your own existing dataset that you want to test, you can put your video and playlist links into "data/links.csv" and use our package like this

 ```
 from YouReader import Reader